-- Shape – Add a shape to your video.
+- Shape – (free) Add a shape to your video.
 You can choose from a variety of different shapes including basic shapes, lines, equation symbols, and more!
-Personalize shapes with your own choice of color, thickness or shadows.
+Personalize shapes with your own choice of color, thickness, or shadows.

-- Arrow – You can add an arrow to sections of your video.
-Color, thickness and shadow options are available.
+- Arrow – (free) You can add an arrow to sections of your video.
+Color, thickness, and shadow options are available.

-- Text – You can add text anywhere on your video.
+- Text – (free) You can add text anywhere on your video.
 You can choose the color and font of the text.
 You can also add a background color with options for shape, color, opacity, shadow, and pointer.
 With an upgrade, you can also choose how to transition your text with text animations.

 - Video – Overlay a video clip and add it to your timeline.
 You can adjust sound and clip length with any video.